 Prerequisite: BIOL 284L.
 Corequisite: BIOL 285.
-Restricted to kinesiology majors only.

 This laboratory supplemental course accompanies the second part of the fundamentals of anatomy and physiology lecture sequence.
 The course focuses primarily on cardiorespiratory, digestive, and genitourinary anatomy, as well as histology and some physiology exercises.
 Some specimen dissection may be required.
 Lab fees apply each term.

 BIOL 300.
-Biostatistics-Statistical Applications for Life Sciences Research (3-3-0) [Same as NEUR 300]
+Biostatistics-Statistical Applications for Life Sciences Research (3-3-0)

+[Same as NEUR 300]

-Prerequisites: BIOL 211 or NEUR 201, MATH 125 each with a C- or higher.
+Prerequisites: BIOL 211 or NEUR 201, and MATH 125 each with a C- or higher.